Live Migration¶

 - The guest starts executing on the target VM.

-- The source VM is being removed.
+- The source VM is removed.

 Pre-copy is the safest and fastest strategy for most cases.
 Furthermore, it can be easily cancelled, can utilize multithreading, and more.
 If there is no real reason to use another strategy, this is definitely the strategy to go with.